WilderEdwards/WilderEdwards/README.md

 -This is Wilder Edwards's github repository page.
-I am a student at GSU pursuing mastery in software development/engineering, Network/Cloud security, and general secure software solutions
+I am a student at GSU pursuing mastery in software development/engineering, Network/Cloud security, and general secure software solutions.
+Welcome to my page!